The editor and wxWidgets

 Stereoscopic rendering

-This is so cool that it deserves another post today.
 I was reading a topic on a forum about 3D-rendering using red/blue glasses and other techniques when I remembered about stereoscopic images using the cross eye technique ( http://en.wikipedia.org/wiki/Stereoscopy ).
-I thought that this would be pretty cool and rather easy to implement in my game so I went ahead and gave it a shot (in a new branch ;) ) and this is the result:
+I thought that this would be pretty cool and rather easy to implement in my game so I went ahead and gave it a shot (in a new branch 😉 ) and this is the result:

 1